openSUSE/news-o-o/_posts/2013-11-19-opensuse-13-1-ready-for-action.markdown

 ## Thanks!

 13.1 represents the combined effort of thousands of developers who participate in our distributions and projects shipped with it.
-The contributors, inside and outside the openSUSE Project, should be proud of this release, and they deserve a major **â€œthank youâ€** for all of the hard work and care that have gone into it.
+The contributors, inside and outside the openSUSE Project, should be proud of this release, and they deserve a major **“thank you”** for all of the hard work and care that have gone into it.
 We believe that 13.1 is the best openSUSE release yet, and that it will help to encourage the use of Linux everywhere!
 We hope that you all have a lot of fun while you're using it, and we look forward to working with you on the next release!

 ## About the openSUSE Project

 The openSUSE Project is a worldwide community that promotes the use of Linux everywhere.
-It creates one of the worldâ€™s best Linux distributions, working together in an open, transparent and friendly manner as part of the worldwide Free and Open Source Software community.
+It creates one of the world’s best Linux distributions, working together in an open, transparent and friendly manner as part of the worldwide Free and Open Source Software community.
 The project is controlled by its community and relies on the contributions of individuals, working as testers, writers, translators, usability experts, artists and ambassadors or developers.
 The project embraces a wide variety of technology, people with different levels of expertise, speaking different languages and having different cultural backgrounds.
 Learn more about it on [opensuse.org](http://www.opensuse.org)